Briefings & Factsheets

 Early bird catches the worm: The causal impact of preschool participation and teacher qualifications on Year 3 national NAPLAN cognitive tests, Melbourne Institute of Applied Economic and Social Research, The University of Melbourne, October 2013.

-UK Effective Pre-School, Primary & Secondary Education study
+The Effective Pre-School, Primary and Secondary Education Project (EPPSE).
+Waldren, J. (2017).

 The HighScope Perry Preschool Study, High/Scope Educational Research Foundation, Ypsilanti, Michigan.